 (Note: In the above example, we aren't running an application, so server returns a 502 error.
 This is expected and just the system letting us know it couldn't find a local application to talk to.)

 You are now ready to accept Pilgrim webhook payloads!
 You'll want to head over to your Pilgrim Confirmation page, which is accessible from your Foursquare Developers dashboard.
 The Pilgrim Configuration page will look something like:

-Where CLIENT_ID is the CLIENT_ID from your Pilgrim app.
-If you don’t have Pilgrim access yet, follow these steps: https://developer.foursquare.com/docs/pilgrim-sdk/overview#pilgrim-sdk-access
+Where CLIENTID is the CLIENTID from your Pilgrim app.
+If you don't have Pilgrim access yet, follow these steps: https://developer.foursquare.com/docs/pilgrim-sdk/overview#pilgrim-sdk-access

 Next, you'll want to scroll down to the Webhook section and add the https version of your ngrok.io url to your Pilgrim Configuration Webhook URL: